 Rule 32.
-Medical Examination of the Charged Person or Accused at the request of a party, order that they undergo a medical, psychiatric or psychological examination by an expert.
+Medical Examination of the Charged Person or Accused

+The Co-Investigating Judges or the Chambers may, for the purpose of determining whether a Charged Person or Accused is physically and mentally fit to stand trial, or for any other reasons, or at the request of a party, order that they undergo a medical, psychiatric or psychological examination by an expert.
 The reasons for such order, and the report of the expert, shall be recorded in the case file.